MartinTschendel/AirQualityIndex/README.md

 I understand there is a html page what provides a user surface.
 The js script sends a request to the AQI page and we get a json back.
 Now this json has to be ideally converted to a csv.
 The data from the csv can be further analyzed.

-19-03-29: managed it to get a json file via the requests library
+19-03-28: managed it to get a json file via the requests library

+19-03-29: extracted data from json file and inserted it into pandas dataframe